In today’s episode of the Global Medical Device Podcast Jon Speer welcomes Sara Naab to the show.

 Turns out sperm count is a sign of good health and being able to monitor it is very empowering to the patient.
 A number of factors can affect sperm count such as diet, stress, and even weight gain.

-Sara says humor is actually very important when handling patients and being non-judgemental is key to helping men talk and think about their health.
+Sara says humor is actually very important when handling patients and being non-judgmental is key to helping men talk and think about their health.

 Trak is a mini centrifuge that will take a sperm sample from a patient and spin it so the cells can be analyzed.
 Then the app is used to track the progress.
 The service is in the trial stage right now.